learn-co-curriculum/cssi-2.4-data-types-and-string-methods/Readme.md

 > lemonColor = lemonColor.toUpperCase()
 > lemonColor
 ```
-The key to understanding this mind trip is that the interpreter handles everything on the right side of the "=" before dealing with the left side.
+The key to understanding this mind trip is that JavaScript handles everything on the right side of the "=" before dealing with the left side.

 We can also call a property on string to find out some valuable information about it, using the length property.
 ```